benshimonz/V1/README.md

 * _'Red thing'_ is defined as a an entity that has a property 'color' with value 'red'
 * _'Japanese'_ is defined as a a person with Japanese citizenship / a company registered in Japan

-A logical does not appear in the query results.
-It is resolved to concrete entities.
+Entities of logical types do not appear in the query results.
+Their are resolved to concrete entities.

-Logical entities have the following properties:
+Logical entities types have the following properties:

 * _'et.p'_ - where _et_ is an entity type used in the definition, and _p_ is a name of a property of that entity type